Underscore76/SDVSpeedrunResources/loadremover.md

 - `Slingshot Mode` (available in 1.4+) - adjust how your slingshot works (`Pull in opposite direction` by default)
 - `Unbind Emote Button` (available in 1.4+) - unbind the `Y` key from opening the emote menu
 - `Unbind Chat Button` (available in 1.3+) - unbind the `T` key from opening the chat menu (`/` still works)

+# Troubleshooting

+## Update doesn't actually update (Loops)

+Prior versions of the load remover (pre-v1.2.5) had an issue where the updated DLL was getting put in the wrong location in LiveSplit so that it wouldn't overwrite the old DLL (thus retriggering the update sequence...).

+If you have a `LiveSplit.StardewValley.dll` in both your base `LiveSplit` folder AND the `LiveSplit\Components` folder, please ensure LiveSplit is fully closed and then delete both instances of the `LiveSplit.StardewValley.dll`.
+On startup of LiveSplit, you should see this dll pop-up ONLY in your `LiveSplit\Components` folder.
+If this has happened you should now be good to go.

 ---